Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Data Set

 We select and investigate the most common metrics used for fundamental analysis as possible predictor variables whereby some of them relate to the company directly while some others are market parameters.
 To be more precise, observed key figures for all companies are sales, operating margin, total assets, shareholder equity, the SIC (standard industrial classification), $\beta$, the price-to-earnings ratio and the price-to-book ratio.
-Using sales and operating margin information over time, we construct one to 10 year past sales growth and one to 10 year past operating margin delta as additional possible predictor variables where the necessary data is available.
-Instead of SIC itself, we derive a firm's major and industry group and use these groups to construct reference classes.
+Using sales and operating margin information over time, we construct one to 10 year past sales growth and one to 10 year past operating margin delta as additional possible predictor variables where the necessary data are available.
+Instead of SIC itself, we derive a firm's major and industry group and use these groups to construct reference classes as a benchmark of the typical current practice.
 In Table \ref{tab:predictors} we provide a summary of the predictor variables used to construct reference classes including a description, relevant quantiles, their means and the number of missing values in the data set.

 We aim to forecast distributions of future sales growth while using exactly one of the predictor variables to construct reference classes.
 To be more precise, we construct one, three, five and 10 year future sales growth forecasts using temporal information in the data set.
 Table \ref{tab:cagr-fulluniverse} displays the base rates, i.e. the historical sales compound annual growth rate (CAGR), for the full universe of data.
 Here, the tails of the distribution get lighter, the (2.5\%-trimmed) standard deviation declines, the (2.5\%-trimmed) mean gets closer to the median and the distribution more centered the longer the forecast horizon is, as it is visible in Figure \ref{fig:cagr-dens} as well.
 By a 2.5\%-trimmed mean or standard deviation we are referring to the arithmetic mean or standard deviation, respectively, where the largest 2.5\% and the smallest 2.5\% of the data are excluded.\footnote{To be precise, for a vector of sorted observations $\{x_i\}_{i=1,\dots, n}$ we compute any $\alpha$-trimmed measure, $0< \alpha <1$, based on the trimmed vector of observations $\{x_i\}_{i=[\alpha n]+1,\dots , n - [\alpha n]}$, where $[\cdot ]$ is the floor function.} The (2.5\%-trimmed) means of sales CAGR are larger than the respective medians because the growth rates are left bounded and right unbounded and we observe a substantial amount of high values one could characterize as outliers which make the ordinary mean and standard deviation uninformative.
 In order to restrain the influence of these outliers and to keep the mean and standard deviation informative we use the trimmed versions of these measures.
 The summary statistic of the sales CAGR can be found in Table \ref{tab:predictors} as the distribution of future and past growth rates in the full data set are identical.